 In fact Jacomb-Hood covered a number of royal visits to India as an artist-correspondent of the The Graphic, and the front-cover image of the Prince of Wales on the tour of 1906 is a good example of his illustrative style.
 Elsewhere, and in marked contrast to these high-profile commissions, he worked as a book illustrator, and some of his finest images are in that children’s staple, The Blue Fairy Book.
 His enchanting Cinderella—to take just one example—captures wonderfully the aching unhappiness of the forsaken girl.

 Jacomb-Hood exploited this sympathetic quality in a remarkable collaboration with Leopold Hartley Grindon in the 1890s.
 Grindon was known principally for his many books on botany, but his writing embraced such diverse subjects as the world of Manchester bankers and the nature of figurative language.
 But the publication we are interested in here was a descriptive history of the county of Lancashire, which not only allowed Grindon to bring together his wide-ranging interests, but also gave Jacomb-Hood, who was one of several contributing illustrators, an opportunity to employ a social realist style that rivals the best work of Luke Fildes and Hubert von Herkomer.
-His heroic images of working-class men and women achieve a wonderful synthesis of the physical splendour of his subjects with the grittiness and poverty of their surroundings.
+(For the link between Herkomer and Jacomb-Hood, see my article on the portrait of Sergeant Drummer Gribble.)
+His heroic images of working-class men and women achieve a wonderful synthesis of the physical splendour of his subjects with the grittiness an poverty of their surroundings.

 OLD OLD OLD